Federation Square, 2 Swanston St Melbourne, VIC 3000

 In terms of mains, I do like the range of ramens served here - they are not strictly speaking, traditional flavours and have a pretty contemporary twist.
 However, the soups are not as rich as the best ramens in Melbourne, almost as if they have thrown too many flavours together and nothing really stands out.
 However, it is still pretty good but not what you would expect if you are used to traditional ramen soups.

-The sashimi and rolls are pretty fresh but probably some of the most expensive in Melbourne, again because of its prime location.
+The sashimi and rolls (kingfish variety pictured below) are pretty fresh but probably some of the most expensive in Melbourne, again because of its prime location.
+They also do a contemporary twist with all their rolls, so don't expect your run of the mill classics.

-The service is what I would call efficiency with attitude.
+Between 2010 and 2013, service was what I would call efficiency with attitude.
 There is a too cool for school feeling about it all here and I always thought I was the only one who felt that way until my friend Paul brought it up too (Thanks Paul!).
 Maybe, I am just not hip enough or cool enough for them but certainly, I would feel more welcome if they actually came across as more friendly.
-In addition, having been there a few times with groups of more than 4 or 5, the food has never come out all at the same time for all members of the group.
-It seems that after all these years, they still can't get this right.
-It's probably worse during the really busy periods.

 Overall, given the setting and quite good quality food, if I am in a group and in the area, I would go to Chocolate Buddha.
-It's not my first go to place, but I might try it out once or twice a year to track how it is going.
+Where once, it would not my first go to place in Fed Square and I might have tried it out once or twice a year to track how it is going, now I am actually looking forward to my next visit!
 For some, this might be too expensive an experiment, but if you do your research properly and know what you are in for, this might turn out to be a nice experience at the Square.

 I don't particularly like Asian desserts (other than Malay cakes, and Chinese pastries) but I am always pleasantly surprised by Asian influenced desserts.
 My favourites are Asian flavoured ice creams, and Asian flavoured gateau and mousse.